 The Best Philosophy of Science Degree Programs

-These programs were considered using their respective academic influence scores in Philosophy.
+These programs were considered using their respective academic influence.
+For an explanation of academic influence and our overall ranking methodology, please see our College Calculator.
 We also factored into the ranking what degrees are offered (such as undergraduate and/or graduate), the department(s) involved, the variety of coursework, and academic prestige.

 Stanford offers the Bachelor of Arts in Philosophy: History and Philosophy of Science degree and the Doctor of Philosophy in Philosophy: History and Philosophy of Science degree.